VirtualSpaceGit/Hook-detection/README.md

 ## How It Works

-The Anti-Tampering system employs advanced detection techniques to monitor crucial APIs within the operating system:
+The Anti-Tampering system employs advanced detection techniques to monitor crucial APIs within the OS:

 1. **Initialization:**